seancorfield/depstar/README.md

 * `:group-id` -- if specified, the symbol used for the `groupId` field in `pom.xml` and `pom.properties` when building the JAR file; **your `pom.xml` file will be updated to match!**
 * `:jar` -- the name of the destination JAR file (may need to be a quoted string if the path/name is not valid as a Clojure symbol; like the legacy `-J` / `--jar` option)
 * `:jar-type` -- can be `:thin` or `:uber` -- defaults to `:thin` for `hf.depstar/jar` and to `:uber` for `hf.depstar/uberjar` (and can therefore be omitted in most cases)
+* `:jvm-opts` -- an optional vector of JVM option strings that should be passed to the `java` subprocess that performs AOT compilation
 * `:main-class` -- the name of the main class for an uberjar (can be specified as a Clojure symbol or a quoted string; like the legacy `-m` / `--main` option; used as the main namespace to compile if `:aot` is `true`)
 * `:no-pom` -- if `true`, ignore the `pom.xml` file (like the legacy `-n` / `--no-pom` option)
 * `:pom-file` -- if specified, should be a string that identifies the `pom.xml` file to use (an absolute or relative path)